Sikarugir-App/.github/profile/README.md

 <br>

-## Currently updating all urls/branding and will upload replacent apps when thete complete.
+## Currently updating all urls/branding and will upload replacent apps when there complete.

 > [!NOTE]
 > How to install Sikarugir using [homebrew](https://brew.sh/)